When do I sign up for housing/roommate preferences?

 What to do about academic problems?

-The Dean of First-Year Students and Academic Services, Dr. Ilona McGuiness, provides the appropriate resources and guidance needed to acclimate in-coming students to Loyola University Maryland and to the demands of college-level study.
-She can be reached at ext.
+The Dean of Undergraduate Studies, Dr. Douglas Harris, provides the appropriate resources and guidance needed to acclimate in-coming students to Loyola University Maryland and to the demands of college-level study.
+He can be reached at ext.
 5547.
 Your core advisor is a great resource as well.

 Questions about spiritual guidance?

 Jesuits and campus ministers live in most residential areas and they are a great resource to seek out and utilize.
 The office of campus ministry is also a great resource for your spiritual needs, available by contacting ext.
 2768.

 Contact the office of Student Activities at ext.
 2713.
 They will help you find a variety of activities to become involved in like Late Night, See More, B-More!, Best of Baltimore, and a large number of clubs.
 This will help you meet people with similar interests.